-Some people who are trying to install Windows 8 Release Preview are reporting an error.
-This error has been reported even by those who could run Windows 8 Consumer Preview on the same machine.
-While installing Windows 8 Release Preview , you may see the following error message:
+Some people who are trying to install Windows 11/10/8 are reporting an error.
+This error has been reported even by those who could run an earlier version of Windows on the same machine.
+While installing Windows, you may see any one of the following error messages:

-So what has changed since the Consumer Preview?
+So what has changed?
 Let us check what this error is and what Microsoft is saying about it.

 “No-eXecute (NX) is a processor feature that allows marking of memory pages as non-executable.
 The feature allows the CPU to help guard the system from attacks by malicious software.
 When the NX feature is enabled on a system, it prevents malicious software code from being placed in accessible regions of memory to be executed when control reaches that memory location.
 Windows 8 requires that systems must have processors that support NX, and NX must be turned on”